 In my opinion, patients should continue to write and read reviews about doctors and hospitals.
 When writing reviews, patients should leave honest and constructive feedback, but not launch an assault.

-And don’t use reviews and ratings as your primary method of searching for and evaluating potential new doctors.
-Ask friends, family members, and your doctors for references.
+Lastly, don’t use reviews and ratings as your primary method of searching for and evaluating potential new doctors.
+In addition to reviews, ask friends, family members, and your doctors for references.